 In addition to the required tags for each device profile, a number of optional tags are defined that can be used for enhanced color transformations.
-Examples of these tags include PostScript Level 2 support, calibration support, and others.
+Examples of these tags include calibration support, and others.
 In the case of required and optional tags, all of the signatures, an algorithmic description, and intent are registered with the International Color Consortium.